 Overview of the 1:1 Initiative

-Northern Lebanon School District is committed to the implementation of strategies to enhance the education of our students through our One-to-One (1to1) program.
-The 1to1 program is defined as a flexible and personalized educational program that integrates new instructional strategies and a mixture of technology tools with the goal of transforming classrooms from teacher-centric to student-centered personalized learning environments which focus on high academics and the integration of 21st century skills.
+Northern Lebanon School District is committed to the enhancement of our students’ education through our One-to-One (1-to-1) program.
+The 1-to-1 program is defined as a flexible and personalized educational program that integrates new instructional strategies and technology tools to transform classrooms from teacher-centric to student-centered learning environments focused on high academics and the integration of 21st century skills.

-Students in grades 1-12 will be participating in the 1to1 program.
-Students in these grades will have a device assigned that they will take home every night.
-The iPad/Chromebook has all of the necessary software needed for their curriculum and learning goals in addition to an internet filter that is active at both school and anywhere the students access the Internet.
+Students in grades 1 through 12 will have a device assigned to them, much like a textbook.
+It is theirs to use for all schoolwork.
+They will take this device home every night, charge the battery at home, and bring it back to school every day.
+The iPad or Chromebook has all the software needed for their curriculum and learning goals, in addition to an internet filter that is active at both school and anywhere the students access the Internet.